mhoogveld/check_thecus_nas/README.md

 Monitoring plugin for Thecus NAS devices

 ## Overview
-This plugin can check the health and status of a Thecus NAS device.
+This plugin can check the health and status of a Thecus NAS device by querying the Web UI (User Interface) of the NAS.
 It has been developed and tested against
-- Thecus N5500 running firmware V5.00.04
+- Thecus N5500           (firmware V5.00.04)
-- Thecus N5200XXX running firmware V5.03.02
+- Thecus N5200XXX        (firmware V5.03.02)
-- Thecus N2520 running firmware OS6.build_341
+- Thecus N2520 running   (firmware OS6.build_341)
-- Thecus N8800PROv2 running firmware V2.05.08.v2
+- Thecus N8800PROv2      (firmware V2.05.08.v2)
+- NASBOX5G2
+- NAS models with similar Web UI's

 It can check and report CPU usage, system- and CPU-fans, RAID status, available disk space, disk health (bad-sectors) and disk temperature.